kube-rs/website/docs/controllers/optimization.md

 ### Backoff on Errors

-Implicitly created controller streams are always created with a `Backoff` implementation (from [backoff]) similar to the [defaults set by client-go](https://github.com/kubernetes/client-go/blob/980663e185ab6fc79163b1c2565034f6d58368db/tools/cache/reflector.go#L177-L181) to avoid hammering the apiserver when errors occur.
+Implicitly created controller streams are always created with a [DefaultBackoff] `Backoff` implementation (from [backoff]) similar to the [defaults set by client-go](https://github.com/kubernetes/client-go/blob/980663e185ab6fc79163b1c2565034f6d58368db/tools/cache/reflector.go#L177-L181) to avoid hammering the apiserver when errors occur.

 !!! warning "Use backoffs"